 Key Takeaways

 - The majority of corporate-owned publications suffer from fake testing.
-54% of all the corporate-owned tech reviewers in our dataset have been labeled fake reviewers.
+54% of all the corporate-owned tech reviewers in our dataset have been labeled “fake reviewers”.

 - Fake reviews are alarmingly common on the first page of a Google search.
-For terms like “best office chair” or “best computer monitors”, 22% of the results will link directly to websites that claim to test products but provide no proof of their testing or even fake it.
+For terms like “best office chairs” or “best computer monitors”, 22% of the results will link directly to websites that claim to test products but provide no proof of their testing or even fake it.

 - The only Highly Trusted publications (the highest trust classification a publication can earn) are independent, and there are not a lot of them.
 There are just 4 publications that managed our “Highly Trusted” classification – 0.8%.